Law Office of Michelle Ball advocacy,Discipline,discrimination/bullying/harassment Schools Sometimes Punish Bullying Victims Instead Of The Bully

 Students can feel alone if bullying isn’t addressed and may take matters into their own hands

-Bullied Students May React to Bullies
+Bullied Students May React Violently to Bullies

 Unfortunately, when a bullied student reacts to a bully, by pushing the bully back, hitting the bully, or even bringing a weapon, they may be punished.
-The student’s history of being bullied may be ignored.
-Instead, schools may focus only on the bullied student’s reaction, which can support suspension or expulsion.

 Too often, I see bullied students in this situation.
 The school staff have been told about the bullying but do nothing.
 Meanwhile, no one seems to care that the student is being pummeled in the bathroom, called “gay” or degraded for their race, and are unable to focus in school.
-The student may feel no one cares.
+The bullied student may feel no one cares.
 The student would not be wrong.

 Male student on train tracks with head down